TarasLazoriv/Commands/README.md

 ### Additional Features

+* **ValueContainer:** A simple data storage container.
+It can be used in many places.
+For example, a mono container can be used to hold references to objects in the scene and provide access to them through context of your DI.
 * **Code generator:** Accelerate the development process.
 * **Many ready-to-go components:** That you can use right away.
 * **Custom providers:** Define your own ways to find and create commands, executors, and runners.